tkterris/saga-loan-demo/README.md

     -H "Content-Type: application/json" $API_GATEWAY_HOST/redirect
 ```

-However, before it completes (there is a 60 second pause) adjust the size of the `lra-coordinator` Deployment:
+However, before it completes (there is a 60 second pause) adjust the size of the `lra-coordinator` Deployment to 0 and back to 1:

 ```
 # Kubernetes
+kubectl scale --replicas=0 deployment/lra-coordinator
 kubectl scale --replicas=1 deployment/lra-coordinator
 ```
 ```
 # OpenShift
+oc scale --replicas=0 deployment/lra-coordinator
 oc scale --replicas=1 deployment/lra-coordinator
 ```

-And we see that the Saga LRA still completes successfully:
+This will delete and recreate the LRA Pod.
+We see that the Saga LRA still completes successfully:

 ```
 create-loan  | 2024-12-05 15:33:14,908 INFO  createLoanApi : entering saga route rest endpoint...